the-marolie/gulp-to-webpack/README.md

 ```

-gulp-to-webpack --input path/to/your/gulpfile.js --output path/to/output
+g2w --input path/to/your/gulpfile.js --output path/to/output
 ```

 Contributing